opiproject/opi-prov-life/COORDINATION.md

 1. Define a new PCI Class Code and corresponding PCI architected Extended Capability Structure for xPUs
    - Define PCI sub-classes for xPUs with and without an AMC
    - The PCI architected Extended Capability Structure shall include items 3-7 below
-1. Define a read/write PF0 OS_BOOT_SELECT register with the following bits defined
-   - Network OS boot (bit only - does not include the actual path and credentials)
-   - OS on xPU’s non-volatile storage
-   - UEFI on xPU’s non-volatile storage
-   - Maintenance OS/FW on xPU’s non-volatile storage
-   - Other
 1. Define a read only PF0 OS_STATUS register with the following bits defined
    - Not started
    - Booting